Low-energy effective quantum field theoretic description of excitations about soliton configurations

 \subsection{Wilson prescription for describing low energy action}

-Suppose we are given an action $S[\phi]$ defined at particular scale momentum $\Lambda$ where low and high energy degrees of freedom are interacting via the interaction term in potential of Lagrangian density.
-Wilson found a away to integrating out the fast modes or high energy degrees of freedom and was able to write down an effective action for low energy degrees of freedom which describes theory at large scale which we are interested often.
-And this prescription is known as Wilsonian Renormalization \cite{sonoda2006wilson}, \cite{wilson1975renormalization},\cite{epelbaum2017wilsonian}, \cite{valderrama2016power}.
+Here, we briefly review the low-energy effective field theory using Wilson's prescription.
+Suppose we are given an action $S[\phi]$ defined at a particular scale momentum $\Lambda$ where the low- and high-energy degrees of freedom are interacting via the interaction term in the Lagrangian density.
+Wilson found a way to integrating out the fast-modes or high-energy degrees of freedom and was able to write down an effective action for low energy degrees of freedom, describing theory at large length-scale which we are often interested in.
+This prescription is known as Wilsonian Renormalization \cite{sonoda2006wilson, wilson1975renormalization, epelbaum2017wilsonian, valderrama2016power}.